Nikro/c19.md/src/markdown-pages/resources_en_md.md

 #Possible Solutions

-⋅⋅*Close communication with the hospitals and the community to identify their needs and ways for us to be helpful.
+- Close communication with the hospitals and the community to identify their needs and ways for us to be helpful.
-⋅⋅*The Hackathons.
+- The Hackathons.
-⋅⋅*Big Campaigns of informing correctly the population, especially the elderly.
+- Big Campaigns of informing correctly the population, especially the elderly.
-⋅⋅*Government support for companies at risk.
+- Government support for companies at risk.
-⋅⋅*Exemptions for the population and companies regarding taxes, bills, credit payment for the nest period.
+- Exemptions for the population and companies regarding taxes, bills, credit payment for the nest period.
-⋅⋅*E-learning platforms for pupils and students.
+- E-learning platforms for pupils and students.
-⋅⋅*Support for people that are in the risk group: food, medical, house supplisies delivery at home.
+- Support for people that are in the risk group: food, medical, house supplisies delivery at home.

 ###Useful Platforms

 Infopage - https://info.c19.md/

 E-learning - studii.md / https://invat.online / Google Classrom / [Teleradio Moldova will play radio lessons for pupils](https://diez.md/2020/03/19/teleradio-moldova-va-difuza-lectii-de-pregatire-pentru-examenele-elevilor-din-clasa-a-ix-a-si-a-xii-a/?fbclid=IwAR2iGiCSZsQiz2u0-_GXAN6XPdRBG_9oZdAazgmU0f8iIHsLTvj0cR0RSGY)

 Projects and solutions - https://c19.md/